SabreDevStudio/bargain-finder-max-sample-nodejs/readme.md

 ## Next Steps

 Make use of this sample app as a testing tool.
 It’s a simple, flexible, jumping-off point for learning how to use Sabre APIs in general, and Bargain Finder Max in particular.
-Look up the [BFM docs](https://developer.sabre.com/docs/read/rest_apis/air/search/bargain_finder_max) and discover all that it can do.
+Look up the [Bargain Finder Max docs](https://developer.sabre.com/docs/read/rest_apis/air/search/bargain_finder_max) and discover all that it can do.
 Find something interesting?
 Call it by changing the request attribute values found in the file [bfm_model.js.](./src/bfm_model.js) Save and run to see what new capabilities do.

 Get in touch with us.
 GitHub allows communication through its repo-level issue and pull request channels.
 We also have an active community on [Stack Overflow.](https://stackoverflow.com/questions/tagged/sabre)